OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 [add here  reference to "new peer review models" and refer to the resp module]

-Open Science helps to mke research articles more rigorous, verifiable and reliable.
+Open Science helps to make research articles more rigorous, verifiable and reliable.
 This helps to enhance public trust in the scientific community and endeavour.
 In modern society, this has never been more important.

 > Open Science is subject to the most rigorous peer review because the process never ends. - [(Woelfle et al., 2011)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Woelfle%20et%20al.%2C%202011.pdf).

 <br/>

-Perhaps one of the most importants aspect of the Open Science movement in recent years has been the drive behind the liberation of research papers from behind paywalls to be freely available to anyone.
+Perhaps one of the most important aspect of the Open Science movement in recent years has been the drive behind the liberation of research papers from behind paywalls to be freely available to anyone.
 This has largely been based on the principle that humans deserve to have access to scientific knowledge, and benefit from that.

 [insert act 27 of the UN declaration on human rights here]